usulpro/UsulPro/README.md

 🌟 **Tech Lead at FocusReactive**

+I'm currently leading projects and mentoring developers at [FocusReactive](https://focusreactive.com/), a consultancy for the modern web.
+Our team specializes in NextJS, with expertise in Static Site Generation, Server-Side Rendering, SEO optimizations, eCommerce, and Headless CMS technologies.

+**Need Our Expertise?** If you're seeking support, guidance, or hands-on expertise for your project, our team is eager to assist.
+We approach each project with the same enthusiasm and commitment, ready to collaborate and contribute with our wealth of knowledge and proactive spirit.
+We're all raising our hands ready to engage in a new project  🙋‍♂️🙋‍♀️, we bring this enthusiasm and readiness to every project

 <image src="https://github.com/usulpro/UsulPro/assets/14885189/5a72cad2-e5d7-4b95-8356-3d99e4ceecc9"  alt="Team building"/>

-I'm currently leading projects and mentoring developers at [FocusReactive](https://focusreactive.com/), a consultancy for the modern web.
-Our team specializes in NextJS, with expertise in Static Site Generation, Server-Side Rendering, SEO optimizations, and Headless CMS technologies.
 My role involves conducting technical interviews, innovating, and enhancing our development approaches.
 I'm passionate about building a better world together through technology and collaboration.